jguadagno/jguadagno.github.io/_posts/2020-06-12-protecting-an-asp-net-core-api-with-microsoft-identity-platform.md

 If you get a 'error_description' with it like `Bearer error="invalid_token", error_description="The audience '*some guid*' is invalid"`.
 This means you have the wrong client id in your appsettings.json.

-If you don't get a 'error_description' with it, that generally means something is wrong with the application registration.
+If you don't get an 'error_description' with it, that generally means something is wrong with the application registration.
 Go over the steps above.

 ##### 500 Internal Error

-You should get a error message with this.
+You should get an error message with this.
 The most likely cause is that the name of the scope you have in the c# code does not exists in the token.

 ## Wrap up